 Winger for Titans is number 5 Greg MarzhewWinger for Warriors is number 5 Marcelo Montoya

-Five-Eighth for Titans is number 6 Alexander BrimsonFive-Eighth for Warriors is number 6 Chanel Harris-Tavita
+Five-Eighth for Titans is number 6 AJ BrimsonFive-Eighth for Warriors is number 6 Chanel Harris-Tavita

 Halfback for Titans is number 7 Toby SextonHalfback for Warriors is number 7 Ashley Taylor

 Prop for Titans is number 8 Moeaki FotuaikaProp for Warriors is number 8 Addin Fonua-Blake